by Yin Ping , 2007

 When he looked around, Sabbatini found the audience, filled with youngsters, playing synchronously with their fingers on the air!

-That was the most striking experience Sabbatini has undergone during his 3-month stay in Shanghai.
+That was the most striking experience Sabbatini has undergone during his 3-month stay in Shanghai

-When told it has become a vogue in China for children to learn one or two kinds of musical instruments, Sabbatini fully endorsed the practice.
+When told it has become a vogue in China

 "Art can make life better," he said.
 "It will remind people of things that are not just materialistic."

-To his pride, the first and the last operas were both from Italy.
+To his pride, the first and the last operas were both from Italy

 "When I arrived there, I was very emotional," he said.